Guidelines for MTL Community

 Guidelines for the More To Love Community

 More to Love (MTL) Community is a virtual space for those who have participated in a More to Love offering, either online or in-person, and wish to stay connected.
-People may also be invited to join through an established MTL member (defined as at least 6 months of active and respectful group participation) and only after approved by the administrator, Rachel Estapa.
+People may also be invited to join through an offical More to Love offering (events, yoga classes, ect) and only after approved by the administrator(s) and/or Rachel Estapa.

 The purpose of the group is to support and encourage both the individual practice of self-love through body acceptance and the well-being of others within the community.

 More to Love’s main goal is to help individuals discover ways to adopt body acceptance while honoring individual choices regarding health and happiness.

 As the leader of MTLCommunity, I value the varied experiences that have brought you together, so I ask you please respect others in this way too.
 But we all need some clarity, so here are guidelines each member of MTLCommunity upholds:

 - Positive—Keep body acceptance fun!
 Share posts, pictures, and personal moments that make you happy and proud.

 - Honesty—MTL defines body acceptance as being honest.
 Sometimes that means venting and being angry, and here, that is fine; just be clear what type of support you’re looking for.